tfischer4765/mm-install/README.md

  - Install a minimal X server setup and set it to start at boot
  - Set up nodesource and install node.js<sup>1</sup>
  - clone and install MagicMirror2 from the official repo<sup>1</sup>
- - set up an overlay for the configuration and modules<sup>1,2</sup>
+ - link configuration and modules to /etc for easy access<sup>1,2</sup>
  - set MagicMirror to be started by systemd<sup>1,2</sup>
  <sub>1: Only if requested 2: Only if MM2 install was chosen</sub>